 Dentists use a variety of equipment, including x-ray machines, drills, mouth mirrors, probes, forceps, brushes and scalpels.
 Lasers, digital scanners and other computer technologies also may be used.
 Dentists wear masks, gloves and safety glasses to protect themselves and their patients from infectious diseases.

 Dentists in private practice oversee a variety of administrative tasks, including bookkeeping and the buying of equipment and supplies.
 They may employ and supervise dental hygienists, dental assistants, dental laboratory technicians and receptionists.

 Most dentists are general practitioners, handling a variety of dental needs.
 Other dentists practice in any of nine specialty areas.
 Orthodontists, the largest group of specialists, straighten teeth by applying pressure to the teeth with braces or other appliances.
 The next largest group, oral and maxillofacial surgeons, operates on the mouth, jaws, teeth, gums, neck and head.
 The remainder may specialize as pediatric dentists (focusing on dentistry for children and special-needs patients); periodontists (treating gums and bone supporting the teeth); prosthodontists (replacing missing teeth with permanent fixtures, such as crowns and bridges, or with removable fixtures such as dentures); endodontists (performing root-canal therapy); oral pathologists (diagnosing oral diseases); oral and maxillofacial radiologists (diagnosing diseases in the head and neck through the use of imaging technologies); or dental public health specialists (promoting good dental health and preventing dental diseases within the community).

-For more information on the dental work environment, training, and employment, please use the following link: Bureau of Labor Statistics-Dentist
+For more information on the dental work environment, training and employment, please visit Bureau of Labor Statistics-Dentist.